-The following essay is based on the first part of my keynote speach at the FROG conference 2017 on October, 14th 2017 at the Wiener Rathaus.
-The secon part on Political Communication in Video Games can be read here.
+The following essay is based on the first part of my keynote speech at the FROG conference 2017 on October, 14th 2017 at the Wiener Rathaus.
+The second part on Political Communication in Video Games can be read here and the third part on Political Mythologies in Games here.
 The remaining third part on political myths in games will be published subsequently.

 by Eugen Pfister

 To start a discussion on games and politics was for the past decade a sure bet for at least a handful of flaming ripostes: „Keep your politics out of my games“ was one of the more polite examples.
 For many self-proclaimed „gamers“ games and politics appear to be two antithetical concepts.
 In their logic they form two independent and incompatible spheres.
 A contact – or worse a blending! – of games with politics appears to be a sacrilege for many.
 When analysing the vocabulary of the relevant commentaries, you’ll see that political agendas in video games are understood as a sort of contamination.
 The „Political“ is here understood as a stain, as something corrupting the fun.
 This alone is indication of a fundamental political problem of our society; we will get to that later.

 In the following short essay (as well as in two following texts) I will demonstrate, that on the contrary games and politics cannot be thought separately and – what is more – that the interaction of every game with politics is something natural and in fact prerequisite for every media to work.
 I will try to prove, that every game is the result of a very specific cultural and political environment and therefore gives evidence of very concrete world-views.